 Once you have been accepted into a programme, you can apply for conditional approval1 with Westpac which will give you a budget to work with as you search for a home.

 Get in touch with us and the Equity Partner that you choose, to find out if you’re eligible2 and discuss your options.

 Things you should know.

 1Conditional approval requires a credit check, confirmation of the details provided in your application and responsible lending inquiries.
 Other conditions may also apply depending on the nature of your application.

 2Westpac's eligibility criteria, home loan lending criteria, terms and conditions apply.
-An establishment fee may apply.

 Terms, conditions and eligibility criteria may vary with each Equity Partner.

 - Westpac General Terms and Conditions